Birchwood, Cheshire: Gorse Covert

 Gorse Covert is the easternmost of the districts which form the town of Birchwood in Warrington.
 It is also the most easterly part of the Warrington urban area (though not of Warrington borough).
 It was formerly site 6 of the Royal Ordnance Factory at Risley.
 It is now a large, lively, suburban residential area with a mixture of good quality housing.
 It has a pub (The Poacher), and Indian Restaurant/Take Away (Birchwood Spice), a primary school (Gorse Covert Primary School), a pre-school (Village Pre-School) and a local shop (One Stop).
 Gorse Covert also has woodland areas and walks with views from Pestfurlong Hill.

 At the 2001 census (the next one scheduled for 2011), there were 2791 residents living in 1191 properties (statistic areas 005B and 004B – Gorse Covert, Risley South and Locking Stumps East).
 Of these properties 81% are owner occupied, with the remainder being rented, either from the council, local housing authority or private landlords.
 Gorse Covert residents are approximately 23% more likely to be in paid employment than the average for England and Wales, with an unemployment rate of around 1.9% (around 53 residents) of all economically active people aged 16–74.
-16% of economically active residents (i.e. 16- to 74-year-olds) don't have any form of qualification (around 446 residents).
+16% of economically active residents (i.e. 16- to 74-year-olds) do not have any form of qualification (around 446 residents).